 Pecan Beer Bread was actually fallout from an attempt to make beer mustard.
-I’m still not sure whether I like my mustard (the family does!), but I love the bread.
-It’s made with Founder’s Porter, which is a dark rich beer with notes of coffee and chocolate that go nicely with the wheat and pecans.
+I’m still not sure whether I like the mustard (the family does), but I love the bread.
+It’s made with Founder’s Porter, a dark rich beer with notes of coffee and chocolate that go nicely with the wheat and pecans.

 Pecan Beer Bread Flavor

 You can definitely taste the beer in the bread, but the non-beer drinker in our family said she liked it even with the prominent porter flavor.
 As for the texture, it’s a little denser than most yeast breads, but much lighter than the non-yeast quick type beer bread made in a loaf pan.
-This one is very much like the beer bread served at Salt Grass Steak House, but with a totally different flavor.
+In my opinion, this Pecan Beer Bread is very much like the beer bread served at Salt Grass Steak House.
+I’m definitely planning on making it again.

 Pecan Beer Bread